Sumner-Fredericksburg High School

 The principal or superintendent must approve any Sunday activities.

 Wednesday evening of each week has been reserved for family activities.
-Except for state sponsored activities, all extracurricular activities, practices, and official activities will end by 6:00 PM on Wednesdays.
+Except for state sponsored activities, all extracurricular activities, practices, and official activities will end by 6:00 PM on Wednesdays from August 21, 2017 through May 30, 2018.

 School district facilities are available during non-school hours to school-sponsored and non-school sponsored student organizations for the purpose of meetings or activities.
 Students wishing to use the school district facilities should contact their sponsor or the principal to reserve a room.
 School district policies, rules and regulations are in effect during and after these meetings.